johnsug/dss_coursework/readme.md

-## this folder contains deliverables for course project for the "Getting and Cleaning Data" course of the JHU/Coursera Data Science specialization.
+#### This folder contains my deliverables for course project for the "Getting and Cleaning Data" course of the JHU/Coursera Data Science specialization.

 file # | file name | description
 -------|-----------|-------------